 Tara’s purse and keys were missing, but her unlocked car was parked in the driveway.
 The driver’s seat was pushed back farther than what Tara, who was 5’3″, would have set it.
 There was an envelope full of cash on the dashboard, but it is unknown if this was Tara’s or her abductor’s.

 Tara’s dog and cat were still inside the home.
 Her family said she would never abandon her pets.

-A latex glove was found in Tara’s front yard that contained male DNA and a fingerprint.
+Authorities found a latex glove in Tara’s front yard that contained male DNA and a fingerprint.
 Police sent it to a laboratory for DNA testing, but the results were inconclusive.

-At the time of her disappearance, Harper was seen in Ocilla between 2:00 a.m. and 4:45 a.m. sitting in the squad car of police officer, Sean Fletcher, for a ride along.
-Tara had lodged a complaint against Fletcher at some point before October 22, but the reason is unclear.
+At the time of Tara’s disappearance, Harper was seen in Ocilla between 2:00 a.m. and 4:45 a.m. sitting in the squad car of police officer Sean Fletcher for a ride-along.
+Tara had lodged a complaint against Fletcher, but the reason is unclear.
 Harper’s last known contact with Tara occurred eight days before she vanished.

-Anthony Vickers, a former student of Tara’s claimed they had an affair.
-Police records showed that Tara filed a complaint against Vickers for showing up at her home and harassing her.
-However, after checking his alibi, police ruled him out as a suspect.
+Anthony Vickers, a former student of Tara’s, claimed they had an affair.
+Police records showed Tara filed a complaint against Vickers for showing up at her home and harassing her.
+However, after checking his alibi, the police ruled him out as a suspect.

 The case was complicated even more when it was revealed that Tara had dated several men before she disappeared.
 Police interviewed all of them, but nothing came from it.

 On February 10, 2015, police drained a pond in a wooded area off Satilla Street in Fitzgerald, but her body was not found.